Judicial Performance Evaluation Program frequently asked questions

 What happens if I need to stop in the middle of a questionnaire?

-If you need to stop in the middle of evaluating a judge, make sure you click the next button at the bottom of that page to save all the answers you have already submitted.
+If you need to stop in the middle of a questionnaire, make sure you click the “next” button at the bottom of that page to save the answers you have already completed.
 You can then close the evaluation window.
-When you are ready to continue with the evaluation, simply click the link to the questionnaires provided in the initial email you received, and you will be able to pick up where you left off.
+When you are ready to continue with your evaluation, simply click the link provided in the initial email you received, and you will be able to pick up where you left off.

 Do I need to complete the questionnaires for all the judges on my list at one time?